 An individual that has not had a mortgage or owned a home in the past three years.
-First Time Homebuyer United States Citizens / Permanent Resident Aliens and non-permanent resident aliens are eligible.
+First Time Homebuyer United States Citizens / Permanent Resident Aliens are eligible.

-- Refer to Homebuyer Education and Counseling section for homebuyer education requirements. - Refer to Payment Shock section for payment shock requirements.
+- Refer to Home-buyer Education and Counseling section for homebuyer education requirements. - Refer to Payment Shock section for payment shock requirements.